upenn-acg/cis6010/gemm/README.md

 ## Recommended setup

-Use an EC2 `g4dn.xlarge` instance (currently the cheapest Nvidia GPU instance) with the `Deep Learning Base GPU AMI (Ubuntu 20.04) 20230830` AMI.
+Use an EC2 `g4dn.xlarge` instance (currently the cheapest Nvidia GPU instance) with the `ami-05c3e698bd0cffe7e` AMI (an official Ubuntu 20.04 image with Nvidia GPU tools & PyTorch installed).
+Other AMIs can sometimes have fees associated with them.

 You can use the cheapest storage (magnetic HDD) as disk performance doesn't matter for us.
 I recommend setting up an Elastic IP Address so that you have a consistent DNS name for your instance; it makes it much easier to connect to your instance via SSH and VSCode.